The Top 15 Free Things To Do In Bergamo

 Piazza Matteotti is another nice square located in the city centre of Bergamo.
 It has a nice courtyard with outdoor seating and a pristine greenspace that you can walk around.
 This beautiful park is a great place to take a stroll and just enjoy the atmosphere.

-We recommend buying some traditional dishes from a nearby restaurant or cafe and bringing them here to eat.
+We recommend buying some traditional dishes or street food from a nearby restaurant or cafe and bringing them here to eat.
 You can have a fantastic meal in the picturesque park before heading out to do more sightseeing.

-Catch Amazing Views Atop the Torre del Gombito
+Catch Stunning Views Atop the Torre del Gombito

 The Torre del Gombito, or Gombito Tower, is where you will find some of the best views in the entire city.
 The steps to the top are narrow so make sure to watch your footing, but if you manage to climb to the top you will be rewarded with spectacular views of the area below you.